Skip to main content

 What about the daily free case?

-You unlock it at Level 2 (~$50 cumulative spend) with a CS2 Steam account that has 10+ hours of playtime and 'hellcase.com' in the profile.
+You open it at Level 2 (~$50 cumulative spend) with a CS2 Steam account that has 10+ hours of playtime and 'hellcase.com' in the profile.
 The operator can amend or cancel the daily free at any time and has done so previously.

 Last updated: 2026-05-01.